 Young leaders in LAC are raising their voices and calling for economic justice, equality, and rights- including quality education- blazing a path forward for humanity.

-Skills for Life in the 21st Century: Happy World Youth Skills Day!
+Skills for Life in the 21st Century

 At the Inter-American Development Bank (IDB), we are implementing a roadmap to prepare educators and students for today’s challenges and future opportunities.
 As part of the IDB’s 21st Century Skills Initiative, we are helping countries transform their education systems by working alongside stakeholders from public, private, and civil society sectors.